VIP Brother season 3: Emil

 Emil Koshlukov is a politician.
 He entered the house on Day 1, although he had some hesitations on the final moment because of Todor Slavkov's presence in the show.
 Emil walked on Day 25.

 Gala

 Gala Peneva-Budeva is one of the most famous female TV hosts.
 On 15 January 2009, it was officially announced that she will be the first housemate in VIP Brother 3.
 Gala announced that she had been invited to enter the house before, but she agreed now because of the new charity concept.
 During her participation, she hosted her daily talk show Na kafe.
 Her husband Stefan Nikolov entered nine years later in VIP Brother 10 in 2018.
 She entered the house on Day 1 and was the fourth evicted on Day 32.

-Hristo
+Itso

-Hristo Petrov "Itso Hazarta" is best known as a rap singer in the band Upsurt.
+Itso Hazarta (born Hristo Petrov) is best known as a rap singer in the band Upsurt.
 On 20 February it was revealed that he will be the second housemate to participate in VIP Brother 3.
 He entered the house on Day 1 and finished fifth in the finale on Day 56.